alexpaul/JavaScript/Data-Types.md

 #### Challenge 1

-Fill out the correct data type next to the comments if the code below
+Fill out the correct data type next to the comments in the code below

 ```javascript
 const length = 16;            //